-Drain the central water system of the caravan or camper.
+Drain the central water system of the motorhome.

-Open the valve blade by turning the handle on the toilet anti-clockwise.
+20. Open the valve blade by turning the handle on the toilet anti-clockwise.
 Press the blue knob until water stops flowing into the bowl.
 Close the valve blade.

 C-402C and C-402X